prabhdeep1/GPCSSI-OSINT/README.md

 Step 3 - Installing all dependencies.

-Once you clone and check python installation, you will find directory name as reconspider.
+Once you clone and check python installation, you will find directory name as GPCSSI-TOOL.
 Just go to that directory and install using these commands:

 >>>cd GPCSSI-OSINT
 >>>sudo python3 setup.py install